Sulayam/Banking-Dataset-Analysis-and-Classification/README.md

 To contribute, open an issue or submit a pull request.

-## License

-MIT License

 ## Contact

-For questions or suggestions, please reach out to your-email@example.com or open a GitHub issue.
+For questions or suggestions, please reach out to sulayam@gmail.com or open a GitHub issue.